nclespaul/liri-node-app/README.md

     If no movie title is chosen, the script queries "Mr Nobody"

   * "do-what-it-says"
-    *Command" "node liri.js do-what-it-says"
+    *Command: "node liri.js do-what-it-says"
       * Reads text from the random.txt file and runs it through the spotify-this-song function, as described above.